Honey, I Shrunk the Kids: Direction

-Johnston was selected to direct the film for his directorial debut, having been mostly working on films as an effects illustrator and art director.
+Johnston was selected to direct the film for his directorial debut, having worked mostly on films as an effects illustrator and art director.
 It was filmed at the backlot of Churubusco Studios in Mexico City.
 Gregg Fonseca was the production designer and was in charge of managing several different sets for the scenes in it.

 Some filming took place in the streets of Mexico City.
-In the scene where Diane walks out of the mall to the pay phone, a sign says "Beverly Hills Mall", but is in fact Plaza Inn a mall in Mexico City.
+In the scene where Diane walks out of the mall to the pay phone, a sign says "Beverly Hills Mall", but it is in fact Plaza Inn, a mall in Mexico City.

 Special effects were heavily used for the film, such as the electronically controlled ants and bees.
 For the most part, the production team tried to use practical effects that would work in camera.
 For the scene where Wayne lands in the Thompsons' pool, Moranis jumped off a flying board in the form of a teeter-totter on a swing set.
 A stuntman pushed the board, sending him flying through the air and landing on a mat.
+Other visual effects utilized on stop-motion animation, puppetry, trick camera shots, and different lenses.
 Numerous storyboards were used for the film, particularly in the sprinkler and bee scenes.
 Scale models were also used for the bee scene, with miniature Russ Jr. and Nick plastic figures attached.
-Forced perspective was used in the giant cookie scene, to make it seem bigger.
+Forced perspective was used in the giant cookie scene to make it seem bigger.
 The child actors were strapped in for the scene with the broom.
 The bristles were actually pieces of foam that were carved and tied to a rig system.

 Reception

 Box office

-The film opened on June 23, 1989, in 1,371 theatres.
+The film opened on June 23, 1989, in 1,371 theaters.
 It opened at number 2 in the United States behind Batman, with a weekend gross of $14,262,961, Buena Vista's biggest 3-day weekend of all time.
-It earned $130,724,172 domestic and $92,000,000 in other territories, earning a grand total of $222,724,172.
-Attached to it was Disney and Amblin Entertainment's first Roger Rabbit short, Tummy Trouble, executively produced by Steven Spielberg, produced by Don Hahn, directed by Rob Minkoff, and also composed by James Horner.
+It earned $130,724,172 domestically and $92,000,000 in other territories, earning a grand total of $222,724,172.
+Attached to it was Disney and Amblin Entertainment's first Roger Rabbit short, Tummy Trouble.
+The short also featured music composed by James Horner, and was executive produced by Steven Spielberg, produced by Don Hahn, and directed by Rob Minkoff.